How to keep tabs on your MP

 There’s an election coming.
 We can feel the electricity in the air.

-A three-quarter-length portrait, taken in the light from a window in a long room at Windsor Castle in 2023 by photographer Hugo Burn and shows His Majesty King Charles wearing the Royal Navy uniform of an Admiral of the Fleet and official medals and decorations.
+A three-quarter-length portrait, taken in the light from a window in a long room at Windsor Castle in 2023 by photographer Hugo Burn and shows His Majesty King Charles III wearing the Royal Navy uniform of an Admiral of the Fleet and official medals and decorations.
 He leans on a small table, his sailor's cap and white gloves on the table.

 This is not Oliver Dowden, it’s the King in a sailor’s uniform.
 That’ll be £8 Million.